 Green body care product factors to consider:

-Is it organic?
 If so is it certified organic?
 By who?
-For example, here in the U.S., although the USDA Organic program has some serious faults, the USDA Certified Organic seal is pretty much the gold standard of organics and the best organic guarantee you can get beyond growing your own ingredients and making homemade organic body care products.
+Here in the U.S., although the USDA Organic program has some serious faults, the USDA Certified Organic seal is the gold standard of organics and the best organic guarantee you can get beyond growing your own ingredients and making homemade organic body care products.

 A couple of other issues to consider: